FY2018 District Profile Report

 The expenditure figures provided in the report only pertain to the public school districts and do not reflect expenditures associated with the operation of start-up community schools or other educational entities.
 Only the expenditures of community schools that are sponsored by public school districts (conversion schools) are included in these figures as these community schools are the creations of the sponsoring public school districts and as such the public school districts are responsible for their operations.

 Traditionally, the calculation of the expenditure per pupil has been predicated on dividing the total cost of a category of expenditure by the total yearend ADM of the district.
 In recent years a second approach to this calculation has also been developed in which the ADM base of the calculation is first adjusted based on various measures of need of the students involved.
 In this manner students who are economically disadvantaged or have special needs or participate in additional educational programs are weighted more heavily than regular students based on the notion that these students require higher levels of investment to be educated.
 Depending on the context, one of these calculations may be preferred over the other.
 Historically we have included the unweighted calculation of the per-pupil revenue on the District Profile Report and to keep the report consistent over time the updates reflect the same per-pupil calculations.
-Users can consult the Report Card source on ODE website if they wish the both of these calculations.
-This situation also applies to the Revenue by Source information also provided on this report.
+Users can consult the Report Card source on ODE website if they wish to obtain the weighted calculations.

 F – Revenue by Source Data

 - Total Formula Funding Per Pupil is the total funding formula calculation divided by the formula ADM.
-The FY17 formula funding in this context is the funding generated based on the foundation formula promoted by Am.
+The FY18 formula funding in this context is the funding generated based on the foundation formula promoted by Am.
 Sub.
-H. B. 64 of the 131st General Assembly.
+H. B. 49 of the 132nd General Assembly.
 This funding is comprised of a number of funding components targeted to various populations of students as follows:

 - Opportunity Grant